 “He’s gone and nothing’s gonna bring him back.” – Robert Hunter

-With Pete and Helen Cripe aging into their golden years, Cripe chose to relocate from Miami north of Tampa Bay to be closer his parents.
+With Pete and Helen Cripe aging into their golden years, Cripe chose to relocate from Miami north of Tampa Bay to be closer to his parents.

-Trilby, Florida, was a tiny town named for the lurid and sensational 1894 novel by George de Maurier that introduced the Svengali character to the cultural vernacular, as well as influencing an entire youthful generation in the direction of bohemianism—is it ironic, or perhaps synchronistic, to note that the movement that spawned the Grateful Dead sixty years later would do the same?
+Trilby, Florida, was a tiny town named for the lurid and sensational 1894 novel by George de Maurier that introduced the Svengali character to the cultural vernacular, as well as influencing an entire youthful generation in the direction of bohemianism—is it ironic, or perhaps synchronistic, to note that the movement which spawned the Grateful Dead sixty years later would do the same?

 Steve put himself a workshop out back.
 As will be seen, he had big plans to capitalize on his newfound status as a luthier of growing renown, especially with the guitar we’d come to know as Top Hat high on his list of projects.

 To make extra money in the interim, however, he put one of his other skill sets to task and decided to make fireworks.
 Many Florida woodworkers and boatbuilders like Steve had been affected when a new governor had pushed through a 10% sales tax on watercraft that put a severe dent in the boatbuilding industry, along with it craftspeople like Steve Cripe.
 Guitar building could be lucrative— in this case a few thousand bucks per Garcia guitar—but such a sum as Steve would receive for his spec work would last only as long as it lasted.
 Maybe not even as one of the Dead’s classic, extended onstage improvisations.